 Superior’s Statement of Compliance with Section 1502 of the Dodd-Frank Act – The Conflict Minerals Provision

-Over the past few years, companies, non-government organizations and governments increasingly have been concerned about “conflict minerals” from the Democratic Republic of Congo (DRC) and the surrounding region.
+Over the past decade, companies, non-government organizations and governments increasingly have been concerned about “conflict minerals” from the Democratic Republic of Congo (DRC) and the surrounding region.
 These materials – tin, tantalum, tungsten and gold whose extraction and trade can illegally contribute to armed groups and human rights abuses in that region – can move from the DRC into global supply chains.

-As part of our country-of-origin inquiry, we received a certification from an independent, SSAE 16 certified compliance company certifying that the tungsten used in our steel alloy is not sourced from any conflict regions.
 Through our diligence and thorough country-of-origin inquiry, Superior Industries is confident that we do not use “conflict minerals” in our products or processes.